kenzrad/fieldPET/README.md

 Thank you to the Izaak Walton and VASOS league for data and resources

-Kensey Barker (https://github.com/kenzrad) - Back End Framework and Data Processing, Charts integration, Metrics and Analysis:
+Kensey Barker (https://github.com/kenzrad) - Back End Framework and Data Processing, Charts integration, Metrics and Analysis

 Thomas Smith (https://github.com/slowpossum)- Front End Development and Design, Logo and Icon Art, Optimization